 Clogged gutters prevent water from draining properly and increase the risk of leaks.
 Using a small shovel or your gloved hands, remove leaves and debris.
 Rinse thoroughly with a hose.
 Check that downspouts are properly secured and free of holes or disconnections.

 For shingle roofs, avoid high-pressure washers that can remove the protective granules.
 Use a hose with a low-pressure nozzle.
-A gentle solution of water and biodegradable soap can remove dirt.
+To keep it simple, use a gentle solution of water and biodegradable soap to remove dirt.
 Apply it with a sprayer and gently scrub with a soft broom.
 Rinse thoroughly.

-If you notice moss or black stains, spray an eco-friendly antifungal solution or a mix of water and white vinegar.
-Let it sit for a few minutes, then brush gently.
-Installing zinc or copper strips along the ridge will prevent moss regrowth.
+If you spot moss or black stains on your roof, apply an eco-friendly antifungal treatment or a solution of water and white vinegar.
+Allow it to sit briefly, then gently brush the affected areas to remove the growth.
+To help prevent moss from returning, consider installing zinc or copper strips along the roof ridge.

-Take advantage of the cleaning to inspect joints, flashing, and shingles.
-Look for cracks, exposed nails, or lifted shingles.
-Replace damaged shingles and apply sealant to cracks.
-For flat roofs, ensure drains are clear and the membrane has no bubbles or wrinkles.
+Use the cleaning as an opportunity to inspect joints, flashing, and shingles.
+Check for cracks, exposed nails, or lifted shingles.
+Replace any damaged shingles and apply sealant to cracks.
+For flat roofs, make sure drains are clear and the membrane is free of bubbles or wrinkles.
+Booking a professional early in the season can help ensure these inspections and repairs are done safely and efficiently.

 If you detect more serious damage (sagging, leaks), contact a roofer.
 Acting quickly is more cost-effective than letting the problem worsen.
 Annual cleaning is the perfect opportunity to make a list of repairs and plan preventive maintenance.